-Society is comprised of individuals from diverse backgrounds.
-The College of Nursing contributes to society by preparing graduates who advocate for health promotion, disease prevention, and treatment of acute and chronic illness in a global health care environment.
-Understanding and advocating for the needs of individuals, their families and the community are essential in promoting active participation in self-care management.
+The College of Nursing contributes to society by preparing graduates who advocate for health promotion, disease prevention, and treatment of acute and chronic illness reflecting the spirit of social justice in a global health care environment.

 Health is a dynamic state of optimal physiological, psychosocial and spiritual well-being.
 The individual's personal definition of health is influenced by age, gender, cultural factors and experience.
-The individual's participation in self-care and health promotion behaviors is affected by his/her personal definition of health.
+An individual's participation in self-care and health promotion behaviors is affected by his/her personal definition of health.

 Nursing is an art and a science with a unique body of knowledge and skills.
-Caring is the foundation for all professional nursing actions.
-Healing is a goal of the nurse-patient relationship and encompasses all aspects of the unique individual.
-Nurses are responsible for promoting and maintaining a safe environment while embracing relationship-based care (RBC).
+Caring is the foundation for all nurse- patient relationships.
+Nurses are responsible for providing relationship based care throughout the life span.

 Learning is a dynamic lifelong process proceeding from simple to complex allowing individuals to develop their human potential.
 We believe that correlation of classroom theory with clinical experience is essential.
-Educational activities in a student-centered environment encourage collaboration among students, faculty and other health care professionals.
+Innovations in educational activities in a student-centered environment encourages collaboration among students, faculty and other health care professionals.

-Nursing education prepares the student to meet health care needs using the nursing process, applying critical thinking, evidence-based nursing and clinical reasoning.
-Innovation provides the framework for educating students to become caring professional nurses exhibiting integrity, clinical competence, effective communication, advocacy and ethical behavior.
-We strive for excellence in nursing education and prepare our graduates to be nursing leaders of tomorrow.
+Nursing education prepares the student to meet global health care needs applying the nursing process, applying critical thinking, clinical reasoning, and evidence-based practice.
+Concept based principles provide the framework for students to become compassionate professional nurses exhibiting integrity, clinical competence and effective communication.
+We strive for excellence in nursing education and prepare our graduates as future leaders.

-Faculty are committed to nursing education.
-Their role is to facilitate learning in a student-centered culture of caring, trust, and openness, while responding to different learning styles and developmental levels.
-Faculty serve as role models in promoting professional socialization and lifelong learning.
-Faculty demonstrate leadership and service in a variety of professional and community roles.
+Faculty administration, and staff are dedicated to excellence in nursing education and nursing practice as transforming healing presences within the community.
+Their role is to educate and inspire learning in a student centered culture of caring, trust, and openness, while responding to learning styles and developmental levels.
+Faculty serve as role models to promote professional socialization, research, and lifelong learning.